gravitational/teleport/rfd/0181-pg-database-access-webui.md

 count.
 It includes the shell internal buffer (used for multi-line commands) and the line reader.

-In addition, the command results might include large sets. `pgx` will handle this when reading a query's `Rows` results.
+In addition, the command results might include large sets. `pgconn` will handle this when reading a query's results.
 The interactive shell will iterate over each row, avoiding loading all at once in memory.

 #### Obfuscating malicious activities